starfederation/datastar/site/static/md/guide/stop_overcomplicating_it.md

 }
 ```

 If your function call is asynchronous then it will need to dispatch a custom event containing the result.
-While asynchronous code _can_ be executed within Datastar expressions, Datastar will _not_ await it.
+While asynchronous code _can_ be placed within Datastar expressions, Datastar will _not_ await it.

 ```html
 <div data-signals-result="''"